wk34u/firefox-bookmark-export/README.md

   --output-folder OUTPUT_FOLDER
                         Name of the folder in which to create the output HTML file.
-  --by-date             Also produce an output file listing bookmarks by date
+  --by-date             Also produce an output file listing bookmarks by date-
                         added (most recent first).
 The name of the output file will be the same as the main output file with '-bydate' added to the file name.
+  --md                  Also produce a Markdown file listing the bookmarks The
+                        name of the output file will be the same as the HTML output file with a '.md' suffix.
+If the --by-date switch is used, a separate Markdown file by date (oldest first) is produced.
   --output-sqlite OUTPUT_DB
                         Name of the SQLite database file to produce instead of HTML files.
 This overrides the --output-name and --by-